ansible-labs-crew/ansible-labs-summit2021/content/ansible-controller-advanced/5-instance-groups/_index.md

 ## Deactivating automation controller instances

-While in the **INSTANCES GROUPS** overview in the web UI click the **INSTANCES** link for, say, the **dev** group.
-In the next view you’ll see a slide button next to each controller instance (only one in this case).
+While in the **Instances Groups** overview in the web UI click the **dev** group.
+In the next view change to the **Instances** tab, at the right you’ll see a slide button for each controller instance (only one in this case).

-- The button should be set to "checked" meaning "active".
+- The button should be set to **On** meaning "active".
 Clicking it would deactivate the corresponding instance and would prevent that further jobs are assigned to it.

-- Running jobs on an instance which is set to "OFF" are finished in a normal way.
+- Running jobs on an instance which is set to **Off** are finished in a normal way.

-- Further to the right a slider can change the amount of forks scheduled on an instance.
+- The slider **Capacity Adjustment** can change the amount of forks scheduled on an instance.
 This way it is possible to influence in which ratio the jobs are assigned.